-Members must offer a CIS medical plan to offer a CIS pre-tax plan.
+Members must offer a CIS medical plan to offer a CIS pre-tax or commuter (transit & parking) reimbursement plan.
 Subgroups can participate only if they also are covered by at least one line of CIS coverage (e.g., medical, dental, Basic Life or LTD).
-Members may select one or more of the options available: Premium Only Plan, Healthcare Flexible Spending Account, or Dependent Care Flexible Spending Account.
+Members may select one or more of the options available: Premium Only Plan, Healthcare Flexible Spending Account, Dependent Care Flexible Spending Account and Transit or Parking Reimbursement program.